We inspect the premises of all food businesses registered with us. This is to ensure that you are following food law requirements.

 Once the necessary works have been carried out you can apply for your premises to be re-rated.

-If your application is accepted, the fee for this service is £150.
+If your application is accepted, the fee for this service is £150, we will contact you to take the payment by card over the telephone.
 An unannounced visit will be made within 3 months of receipt of the request and payment.

 Appeal against a rating